Inside: Here are 8 super fun, super spooky Halloween activities for kids and grandkids. Buckle up and enjoy—you’re in for the ride of your life!

 So—when your grandkids come to visit—sneak in a fun sensory activity!

 This activity helps with fine motor development.
-I used the same Halloween things I bought at the Dollar Store for the sensory Jell-O activity I posted last week.
+I used the same Halloween things I bought at the Dollar Store for the sensory Jell-O activity we did earlier.

-I gave each grandchild Dracula teeth (Dollar Store) and a plastic container filled with Halloween paraphernalia—rings, bones, skeleton heads, eyeballs, etc. and they had to pick up each item with their Dracula teeth.
+Give each child/grandchild some Dracula teeth (Dollar Store) and a plastic container filled with Halloween paraphernalia—rings, bones, skeleton heads, eyeballs, etc. and have them pick up each item with their Dracula teeth.

 Any holiday is more meaningful when books are added!
 Here are some fun Halloween books—all centered around PUMPKINS!
 If you want some additional activities to do with pumpkins, click here